-Actors whose military service didn't mirror their Hollywood careers such as Ronald Reagan, Red Buttons, Mickey Rooney, etc. I have only found three female veterans for this list.
+Actors whose military service didn't mirror their Hollywood careers such as Ronald Reagan, Red Buttons, Mickey Rooney, etc. I have only found four female veterans for this list.
 If anyone knows any others, please comment.

 “ Air Force, '58-'62 ” - FilmzToGo